degreepath/auditor/tests/snapshots/integrations/arts-of-computer-history.md

 - take either CS 121 or CS 125
 - complete the “History” requirement
-- take enough courses to obtain at least six credits from among courses matched by the “X”, “Y”, and “Z” requirements
+- take enough courses to obtain at least six credits from the set of courses matched by the “X”, “Y”, and “Z” requirements

 ## History
 > Note: Designed to showcase ideas from the past, both good and bad, and to give